 WORLD HEALTH ORGANIZATION – WHO

 The World Health Organization, a U.N. agency, was founded in 1946.
 The Czech Republic became a member in 1993 as one of the successor states of the former Czechoslovakia and was among founding members of the Organization.
 The headquarters of the WHO is based in Geneva and the Organization comprises 193 members, divided into 6 regional groupings.
-Since 9th November 2006, the position of the Director-General has been held by Dr. Margaret Chan.
-WHO European Regional Office is based in Copenhagen, where the office of the regional director is held by Dr. Marc Danzon.
+Since 9th November 2006, the position of the Director-General has been held by Dr. Margaret Chan, whenthe World Health Assembly appointed Dr Chan for a second five-year term in May 2012.
+WHO European Regional Office is based in Copenhagen, where the office of the regional director is held by Ms Zsuzsanna Jakab from 1 February 2010.

 The tasks of WHO include the elaboration of health policies, consultancy in accordance with the needs of individual member states, assist with establishment of national health policies, monitor public health trends, assess national public health systems, develop and advance technologies, methods and mechanism for monitoring of diseases and for the management of public health services.
 WHO plays a crucial role in decreasing incidence of infectious diseases and in providing expertise throughout the process of epidemiological activities from the moment of disease outbreak.
 In addition, WHO is becoming a significant partner in the fight against bioterrorism and in other activities related to crisis management and humanitarian aid.

 The WHO agenda could be summarized under following points:

 WHO activities are directed towards the fulfillment of Millennium Development Goals (MDGs).
 These were set in Millennium Declaration (2000) and embody the commitment of U.N. member states to fight poverty, increase living standards and provide assistance to developing countries.